sam-pettyjohn/regex-tutorial/README.md

 ## Description

-A tutorial that explains how a specific regular expression, or regex, functions by breaking down each part of the expression and describing what it does.
+A tutorial that explains how a specific regular expression, or RegEx, functions by breaking down each part of the expression and describing what it does.

-View the Regex Tutorial [here!](./gist-template.md)
+Specifically, this tutorial is a _**Guide to Understanding Regular Expression Matching in URLs**_.
+[View the guide here!](./gist-template.md)

 ## Table of Contents